Systemad/dotfiles/README.md

 )
 ```

-And lastly run the installation script.
+And lastly run the installation script inside git repository directory.
 NOTE: You may have to remove your original dotfiles inside '$HOME/.config/' and stow will symlink them after
 ```
 ❯ pwd: /home/USER/dotfiles
 ❯ ./arch_setup.sh